Diego Bonavina

 Diego Bonavina (born 20 October 1965 in Morciano di Romagna) is an Italian retired footballer.
 He played as a midfielder.
-He played for Dolo, Giorgione, Caerano and Mantova before arriving at Treviso where he remained two seasons playing in Serie B and Serie C1.
+He played for Dolo, Giorgione, Caerano and Mantova before arriving at Treviso where he remained for two seasons playing in Serie B and Serie C1.
 He then played for Padova in Serie C1 and retired in 2000.

-In 1994, he has become a lawyer and after retirement he continued to exert this activity.
-In 1999, he became counselor of Italian Footballers' Association.
+In 1994, he became a lawyer and after retirement, he continued to exert this activity.
+In 1999, he became a counselor of the Italian Footballers' Association.